The five new certificates of competency

 Master <35m Near Coastal

-This certificate of competency is being phased out and replaced by the Master <45m certificate.
+This certificate of competency was phased out and replaced by the Master <45m certificate.

-From 1 January 2023, you will automatically be able to do the job of a Master <45m.
-You don’t need to do anything until it comes time to renew your current Master <35m certificate of competency, at which point you will be issued with a certificate of competency for Master <45m.
+As of 1 January 2023, people who previously held a Master <35m certificate were automatically able to do the job of a Master <45m.
+No action is required until it comes time to renew, at which point they will be issued with a certificate of competency card for Master <45m.

 Master <80m Near Coastal

-This certificate of competency is being phased out and replaced by the Master <100m certificate.
+This certificate of competency was phased out and replaced by the Master <100m certificate.

-From 1 January 2023, you will automatically be able to do the job of a Master <100m.
-You don’t need to do anything until it comes time to renew your current Master <80m certificate of competency, at which point you will be issued with a certificate of competency for Master <100m.
+As of 1 January 2023, people who previously held a Master <80m certificate were automatically able to do the job of a Master <100m.
+No action is required until it comes time to renew, at which point they will be issued with a certificate of competency card for Master <100m.

 Mate <80m Near Coastal